JpChii/JpChii.github.io/about.md

 # About

-Checkout more about me on my [Cool Site](https://jpchii.herokuapp.com).
+Checkout more about me on my [site](hhttps://jpchii-portfolio.onrender.com/).